yandex-cloud/docs/en/managed-clickhouse/operations/cluster-version-update.md

    Use the [update](../api-ref/Cluster/update.md) API method and pass the following in the request:

    * The cluster ID in the `clusterId` parameter.
-To retrieve the ID, [get a list of clusters in the folder](./cluster-list.md#list-clusters).
+To find out the cluster ID, [get a list of clusters in the folder](./cluster-list.md#list-clusters).
    * Required value in the `configSpec.clickhouse.config.version` parameter.
    * List of settings to update (`configSpec.clickhouse.config.version` in this case) in the `updateMask` parameter.